timberland-sig/suse-linux-poc/README.md

 The settings for the client are in `vm-config.mk`.
 Leaving the defaults as-is should work for your first installation.
 You can change the settings later.

-The PoC uses openSUSE Leap.
-Leap 15.4 and 15.5 are supported (`VERSION` in `vm-config.mk`).
-If you have an installation medium (DVD) for the configured openSUSE Leap version around, copy or link it to `openSUSE-Leap-$(VERSION)-DVD-x86_64-Media.iso` in the top directory.
+The PoC uses openSUSE Leap or SUSE Linux Enterprise (SLE) (`BASE_DIST` in `vm-config.mk`).
+Versions 15.4 and 15.5 are supported (`VERSION` in `vm-config.mk`).
+If you have an installation medium (DVD) for the configured openSUSE distribution around, copy or link it to `install.iso` in the top directory.
-Otherwise, the next command will download the image from the internet.
+Otherwise, the next command will download the image from the internet[^iso].

+[^iso]: The automatic download works for openSUSE leap only.
+For SLE, you need
+    to obtain an iso image from the [SUSE download site](https://www.suse.com/download/sles/ and create a symbolic link in the top directory pointing to this image.
+	For SLE15-SP5, the name of the symbolic link should be `SLE-15-SP5-Full-x86_64-Media1.iso`.

 The following command will download and build all necessary artifacts and start the VM.
 Most importantly, it will build a small EFI disk with the `NvmeOfCli.efi`